Galkoff's, Liverpool: The shop

 29 Pembroke Place was one of a terrace of Georgian town houses built in 1820.
 In 1907 it was purchased by Percy Galkoff, a Jewish emigré from Poland, who had it reconstructed as a kosher butcher's shop.
 In 1933 he added the tiled shop front which is a feature of the building The business was run by him and his family until 1979, when it was sold to Liverpool City Council.
 The building changed hands several times, becoming derelict despite remedial work, and afflicted throughout by planning blight.
 The current owners, Liverpool School of Tropical Medicine, have co-operated with the Museum of Liverpool Life to preserve the frontage of No.29 and the neighbouring Grade II listed court dwellings, in their “Secret Life of Liverpool” project.
+The building structure of Galkoff's at 29 Pembroke Place was demolished around 2019–2020, shortly before its Grade II listing was officially removed in May 2020.
 The frontage is now on display at the museum.